ksmirenko/type-providers/src/Brahma.FSharp.OpenCL.OpenCLTranslator/README.md

 * `inline` function specifier is not supported in OpenCL C
 * Unicode in identifiers is not supported
 * type casting in function definitions is not supported
+* comments in OpenCL C source files are not supported

 ### C99 keywords: